 In order to assist our clients, Watkins has built an Excel workbook that automates the tracking of cyber risk management by sub-category with a roll-up to category and function.
 The intent of the workbook is to provide a straightforward method of record keeping which can be used to facilitate risk assessments, gap analysis, and historical comparisons.

 An immediate benefit is that our clients, contacts, and everyone on the web can download and use the NIST CSF Excel workbook.
 It is our hope that this tool will reduce the level of clerical work involved, allowing you to immediately engage in the important work of effective cybersecurity governance.
 Watkins is offering this tool for your use free of charge; however, we do recommend that you register your tool so that you can receive version updates as they become available.
 We recommend that you let us know that you are using the Excel workbook by sending us an email.

-The purpose of this tool is to record responses and calculate corresponding scores.
-Should your institution require further explanation of results or interpretation of the FFIEC Cybersecurity Assessment requirements, please contact us at [email protected] or (888) 230-3032.
+The purpose of this tool is to record responses at the sub-category level and provide a convenient roll-up to the category and functional levels.
+Should your institution require further explanation of results or interpretation of the NIST Cybersecurity Framework, please contact us at [email protected] or (888) 230-3032.

 Free Excel Cybersecurity Assessment Tool Change Log

 |6.04 (link) 2022-07-26||Added SP 800-53 Rev. 5 and a Controls Builder (Beta)||

 |4.03 (link)||updated for CSF 1.1; Identify function score now includes ID.SC||